AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 title: JSON Schema or Samples | API Mesh for Adobe Developer App Builder
 ---

-# JSON schema handlers
+# JSON Schema handlers

-This handler allows you to load any remote REST service, and describe its request/response.
-With this handler, you can easily customize and control the built GraphQL schema.
+This handler allows you to load any remote REST service and describe its request and response.
+JSON Schema handlers allow you to customize and control the GraphQL schema.

 For more information on creating JSON schemas, refer to this [JSON schema tutorial](https://json-schema.org/learn/getting-started-step-by-step.html).